skjiisa/xEdit-Armor-Export/README.md

 To install dependencies, navigate to the xEdit directory in Command Prompt and run the following command:

-	"Armor Export\Python\python.exe" -m pip install -r requirements.txt
+	Python38\python.exe -m pip install -r requirements.txt

-You should now be able to access the UI from the xEdit script or by running:
+You should now be able to access the UI from the xEdit script or by running `run.bat`.

-	"Armor Export\Python\python.exe" "Armor Export\Armor_Export.py"

 Note that you must run this from the xEdit directory, not the `Armor Export` directory, or the relative file paths will be wrong.